Jeffreyoboe1/LuckySevens/README.md

 # LuckySevens
-A browser betting game using HTML, Bootstrap, CSS, and Javascript.
+A browser betting game using HTML, CSS, and Javascript.

 This game takes a starting bet from the user.
 If the bet is negative or zero, it displays an error.